3778/website-research/content/join-us.md

 ### Machine Learning Specialist and Data Scientist
 We've created a public challenge that is available at our GitHub page.
 To apply, generate a **private** repository from [our template](https://github.com/3778/ml-challenge) and start solving the challenge.
 When you think it looks good enough, invite [dsevero](https://github.com/dsevero) to be a contributor on GitHub.
 The diagram below illustrates the rest.

+(if the diagram below doesn't appear, please refresh the page)
 <small>
 ```mermaid
 sequenceDiagram